haoqiwansigou/learngit/readme.txt

-Git is a distributed control system git is free software
+Git is a distributed control style git is free software distributed under the GPL